Category Archive: identity

 [Guestpost by Kunsang Palmo] I had sat with the White Buddhists for at least thirty minutes.
 It was a frustrating experience.
 I sat in silence watching the gross fetishization of Tibetan Buddhism.
 I… Continue reading

-How do we Tibetans create our own sense of Place?
+How do we Tibetans create our own Place?
 Why should it matter?

 by